mobify/stencil/README.md

 Described below process is about creating a New Component.
 If you're creating a new Utility simply replace *Component* with *Util*.

-1. Create a new component folder in the **/dist/component** and name it after a new component.
+1. Create a new component folder in **/dist/component** and name it after a new component.

 2. In a new component folder create next files (you can find files templates in the **/templates** folder):